Leasey.AI

 What is the biggest challenge in CRM data migration for property managers?

 The most common challenge in property management CRM data migration is source data quality.
 Data audits routinely find that 20–40% of records in legacy systems require correction, deduplication, or reformatting before migration can proceed.
-Starting data cleanup 3–6 months before the migration date and running phased migrations — inactive properties first, then active tenants, then financial records — reduces downtime and limits the risk of critical data loss during cutover.
+Starting data cleanup 3–6 months before the migration date reduces downtime and limits the risk of critical data loss during cutover.
+Phased migrations should begin with inactive properties, followed by active tenants, and finally financial records.

 How many users can an enterprise property management CRM support?

 Enterprise property management CRM platforms are designed to support 500 or more concurrent users while maintaining sub-3-second response times.
-The practical ceiling depends on the deployment architecture: multi-tenant SaaS platforms scale elastically and impose no fixed user limit, while on-premise deployments are constrained by provisioned server capacity.
+Multi-tenant SaaS platforms scale elastically and impose no fixed user limit.
+On-premise deployments, however, are constrained by provisioned server capacity.
 Organizations approaching 500 users should conduct load testing at 2–3x projected peak concurrency before finalizing infrastructure configurations or vendor contracts.

 When should a property management company upgrade to an enterprise CRM?

-Property management companies should evaluate an upgrade to an enterprise CRM when current system performance degrades during peak usage periods, when staff growth is outpacing per-seat licensing economics on a small-business platform, or when integration gaps between the CRM and accounting, leasing, or maintenance tools require significant manual data reconciliation.
-Organizations managing more than 500 units and expecting to reach 1,000 units within 24 months are typically at the threshold where enterprise CRM investment generates positive ROI within the first two to three years.
+Property management companies should evaluate an enterprise CRM upgrade when system performance degrades during peak usage, when staff growth outpaces per-seat licensing economics on a small-business platform, or when integration gaps between the CRM and accounting, leasing, or maintenance tools require significant manual data reconciliation.
+Organizations managing over 500 units and expecting to reach 1,000 units within 24 months often see a positive ROI from enterprise CRM investment within two to three years.

 Realize Value Overnight